 Fidelity conducted an internal study and found that individual investors who did the best were the ones who forgot they had an account.
 (Business Insider)

 There are many possible explanations, but the simplest is usually the most correct: these investors did well because, unbeknown to them, they allowed their money to compound over the years.
 This is the power of early investing.

-It’s about time in the markets, rather than timing the markets
+It’s about time in the markets, rather than timing the markets.

 We are our own worst enemy and in today’s hyper-connected world.
 We get global financial news in real-time and can trade with a few clicks.
 We often allow our own behavioural biases to get the best of us.
 Our emotions of greed and fear kick in at the worst time; we always end up buying into the frenzy right before a crash or selling right before the rebound when things look hopeless.
 By losing passwords and creating barriers to playing with our accounts, we negate our behavioural biases.